dmbarbour/wikilon/docs/AboutABC.md

 ABC's primary linking model is [Awelon Object (AO)](AboutAO.md), which introduces tokens of the form `{%word}` binding to an implicit dictionary.
 During evaluation, the token is substituted for the word's definition when doing so enables evaluation to proceed.

-### ABC Dictionary
+### Extension

-I will enable extension of ABC bytecode via the link layer.
-Viable opcodes like `x` will generally stand as short hand for the appropriate word `{%x}`.
-For example, `xyz` is ABC syntactic sugar for `{%x}{%y}{%z}`.
-By reducing common operations to a single character, ABC programs will become compact.

-For example, our dictionary might include the following:
+ABC is extended through the link layer.
+In AO, `xyz` is effectively shorthand for `{%x}{%y}{%z}`.
+Reducing common operations to a single character enables compact representation of programs.
+An AO dictionary, thus, might define the following:

-        [B][A]w == [A][B]   (swap);     w = {&arity2}[]ba
+        [B][A]w == [A][B]   (swap);     w = {&a2}[]ba
         [A]i    == A        (inline);   i = []wad
-        [B][A]o == [A B]    (compose);  o = {&arity2}w[ai]bb
+        [B][A]o == [A B]    (compose);  o = [ai]bb

-This idea is intended to be coupled with the performance idea of big-step accelerated dictionaries, where an evaluator has hand-optimized implementations for a common subset of definitions.
-This would allow developers to get built-in primitive performance for a growing set of common operations, without any centralized standardization process.
+This idea is intended to be coupled with the performance idea of accelerated dictionaries, where an evaluator has hand-optimized implementations for a common subset of definitions.
+This would allow developers to get built-in primitive performance for a growing set of common operations, without a centralized standardization process.

-### Data Embedding
+### Data Embedding and Extraction

-Leveraging the ABC dictionary, we can define eleven opcodes `#1234567890` such that `#` introduces a new zero value, and each digit performs the Church encoded equivalent of "multiply by ten, add digit".
+Leveraging the ABC dictionary, we can define eleven operators `#1234567890` such that `#` introduces a new zero value, and each digit performs the Church encoded equivalent of "multiply by ten, add digit".
 Thus, `#42` would construct the Church encoded 42.
+Relevantly, a runtime can recognize a de-facto standard encoding for numbers then also *output* number results using these operators, i.e. such that `#7 #6 *` may evaluate to `#42`.

 If we additionally accelerate these operations, our natural number might be represented within a simple machine word under the hood.
 And we might further accelerate basic arithmetic, and output the data in terms of the same eleven opcodes, such that `#3 #4 +` evaluates to `#7`.

-Text literals need a syntactic sugar:
+Text embedding will need a syntactic sugar:

         "literals are multi-line UTF-8
          they start with character " (32)
          blacklist characters:
             C0 (except LF), DEL, C1
-            surrogate codepoints
             replacement character
          linefeed is special character:
             LF SP   new line, drop SP